Egypt–Israel relations: Border incidents

 The 2011 southern Israel cross-border attacks took place in August; attackers from Egypt killed eight Israelis.
 Eight attackers were reportedly killed by Israeli security forces, and two more by Egyptian security.
 Five Egyptian soldiers were also killed.
 In response, protesters stormed the Israeli embassy.
 During the protests, Ahmad Al-Shahhat climbed to the roof of the Israeli Embassy and removed the Israeli flag, which was then burned by protesters.

-On 5 August 2012, the 2012 Egyptian–Israeli border attack occurred, when armed men ambushed an Egyptian military base in the Sinai Peninsula, killing 16 soldiers and stealing two armored cars, which they used to infiltrate into Israel.
+On 5 August 2012, the a cross-border attack occurred, when armed men ambushed an Egyptian military base in the Sinai Peninsula, killing 16 soldiers and stealing two armored cars, which they used to infiltrate into Israel.
 The attackers broke through the Kerem Shalom border crossing to Israel, where one of the vehicles exploded.
 They then engaged in a firefight with soldiers of the Israel Defense Forces, during which six of the attackers were killed.
 No Israelis were injured.

-Israel is building a 5-meter-high fence along its border with Egypt known as the Egypt–Israel barrier.
-The fence will stretch along 240 kilometers, from the Kerem Shalom passage in the north to Eilat in the south.
-The fence was planned to block the infiltration of refugees and asylum seekers from Africa, but took on heightened urgency with the fall of Mubarak's regime.
+On 2 June 2023, three Israeli soldiers and an Egyptian policeman were killed in an exchange of fire near the Egyptian-Israeli border.
+It was the first fatal incident between the two countries in more than a decade.